Feature #13279: Add relationship type to authority record relations CSV import and export

 - Assignee changed from Mike Cantelon to Peter Van Garderen

 I wasn't able to replicate this when importing via the GUI using the attached example CSV (with three actors: "Dad", "Suzy", and "Billy").

-#5 Updated by Peter Van Garderen 5 months ago
+#5 Updated by Peter Van Garderen about 2 years ago

 - Status changed from Feedback to Verified